Groundwater levels and aquifer response

 - helping to determine the relationship between water resources and withdrawals.

 The DNR and its partners at the United States Geological Survey (USGS) and the Wisconsin Geological and Natural History Survey (WGNHS) collectively operate and maintain a statewide network of monitoring wells that provide necessary long-term data for Wisconsin's statewide water resources inventory.
-The groundwater monitoring network, started in 1946, now consists of 91 long-term monitoring wells that measure groundwater levels in aquifers across the state.
+The groundwater monitoring network, started in 1946, now consists of over 90 long-term monitoring wells that measure groundwater levels in aquifers across the state.

 The DNR's water quantity data viewer shows the location and water levels associated with the statewide groundwater monitoring network.